neo4j/graph-data-science-client/TESTING.md

 from the root.

-Additionally [isort](https://pycqa.github.io/isort/) (also with default settings) is used for consistent import sorting.
+Additionally [isort](https://pycqa.github.io/isort/) is used for consistent import sorting.
-It can similarly be run over all source code by calling:
+It can similarly be run to format all source code by calling:

 ```bash
 isort .
 ```

 from the root.
+See `.isort.cfg` for our custom isort settings.

 ### Static typing